lu1aat/hellschreiberlib/extras/beacon-uhf-433/README.md

 The `PB0` value for the `PIN_TX` variable sets the pin that will be connected to the `DATA` pin in the radio module.

 The beacon is composed of a header, telemetry and trail.
 When transmission ends, there is an sleep period where the beacon does not transmit.
-This interval can be set in the `SLEEP_SECONDS` variable.
+This interval can be set in the `SLEEP_SECONDS` variable:

+- Header: `...
+CX9CAT TEST BCN`
+- Telemetry:
+  - `3.47VOLT`: MCU voltage measure in volts
+  - `15LOOP`: The number of "loops" or times the beacon was transmited since last MCU power up, this number resets each time the beacon does not have power to run
+- Trail: `CX9CAT TEST...`

 Tuning the radio or SDR around 433.800 MHz, searching for the pulsating Hellschreiber carrier: